coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 026.md

 ---

-You fuckers thought I'd leave these notes from when i was talking to Ceil in here didn't you? >:3c
+Y'all thought I'd leave this conversation in huh :p

 ---